Simple Mail Transfer Protocol: SMTP MTA Strict Transport Security

 A newer 2018 called "SMTP MTA Strict Transport Security (MTA-STS)" aims to address the problem of active adversaries by defining a protocol for mail servers to declare their ability to use secure channels in specific files on the server and specific DNS TXT records.
 The relying party would regularly check existence of such record, and cache it for the amount of time specified in the record and never communicate over insecure channels until record expires.
 Note that MTA-STS records apply only to SMTP traffic between mail servers while communications between a user's client and the mail server are protected by Transport Layer Security with SMTP/MSA, IMAP, POP3, or HTTPS in combination with an organizational or technical policy.
 Essentially, MTA-STS is a means to extend such a policy to third parties.

 In April 2019 Google Mail announced support for MTA-STS.

 SMTP TLS Reporting

 Protocols designed to securely deliver messages can fail due to misconfigurations or deliberate active interference, leading to undelivered messages or delivery over unencrypted or unauthenticated channels.
 "SMTP TLS Reporting" describes a reporting mechanism and format for sharing statistics and specific information about potential failures with recipient domains.
 Recipient domains can then use this information to both detect potential attacks and diagnose unintentional misconfigurations.

-In April 2019 Google Mail announced support for SMTP TLS Reporting.
+In April 2019 Gmail announced support for SMTP TLS Reporting.